mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Current GPU Configuration / Limitations
 ***************************************

-To minimise the occurence of memory problems, the :code:`MAX_CUPY_MEMORY_FRACTION` has been sent to 0.8.
+- To minimise the occurence of memory problems, the :code:`MAX_CUPY_MEMORY_FRACTION` has been set to 0.8.
 This means that :code:`cupy` will assume it has access to no more than 80% of the GPU memory.

-The :code:`MAX_GPU_SLICES` variable determines how many images are stored on the GPU at any one time.
+- The :code:`MAX_GPU_SLICES` variable determines how many images are stored on the GPU at any one time.
 This is currently set to 100 and does not take image dimensions or precision into account.
-Consequently, it is not the most efficient solution but does at least work for managing asynchronous execution.
+This is not the most efficient solution but does at least work for managing asynchronous execution.

-The median and outlier GPU operations only work for input arrays of type float32 or float64 in numpy.
+- The median and outlier GPU operations only work for input arrays of type float32 or float64 in numpy.
+- The :code:`cupy` functions are recompiled every time the GPU filters are used.
+- The GPU checkbox is visible and enabled regardless of whether :code:`cupy` is installed and working on the system.
+- The function simply returns without having made any changes to the input array if :code:`cupy` encouters an :code:`OutOfMemoryError`.

 Creating GPU Algorithms - Tips and Tricks
 *****************************************